Baryogenesis and Dark Matter in Multiple Hidden Sectors: Baryon Asymmetry

 The calculated baryon asymmetry in the exotic sectors does not depend on how exactly the phase transition is modelled.

 One may worry that there will be baryon or lepton number violation during this first order phase transition.
-This turns out not to be a problem because there is not enough $CP$-violation for such processes.
+This turns out not to be a problem because there is not enough $CP$ violation for such processes.
 The $CP$ violation can be written in terms of the Jarlskog invariant~\cite{PhysRevLett.55.1039, Jarlskog:1985cw, PhysRevD.50.774} and goes like $\sim \prod \Delta m_q^{2}/T_c^{12}$.
-Since the quarks are much lighter than in the SM sector, this dimensionless quantity is $\sim 10^{-103}$, so these processes during the phase transition are negligible.
+Since the quarks are much lighter than in the SM sector [see~\eqnref{eq:exotic_fermionMasses}] while the phase transition temperature changes little, this dimensionless quantity is $\sim 10^{-103}$, so these processes during the phase transition are negligible.

 Because the phase transition in the exotic sector is much lower than the reheating temperature from reheaton decays, the sphaleron reaches equilibrium and the baryon asymmetry can be parametrically larger than in the SM sector, even though the reheating temperature is lower.
-The behaviour of the baryon asymmetry in the exotic sector is illustrated in the left panel in~\autoref{fig:Bnorm_widths_timei0i1} by the horizontal dot-dashed lines, for different branching ratios ($\beta_{-1}=10^{-3}$ in green, $\beta_{-1}=10^{-2}$ in red and $\beta_{-1}=10^{-1}$ in magenta).
-We can see that in the $i=-1$ sector the baryon asymmetry is much larger compared to the $i=1$ case, as shown in the right panel of~\autoref{fig:Bnorm_widths_timei0i1}, in particular, for smaller reheaton's widths.
+The behavior of the baryon asymmetry in the exotic sector is illustrated in the left panel in~\fref{fig:Bnorm_widths_timei0i1} by the horizontal dot-dashed lines, for different branching ratios ($\beta_{-1}=10^{-3}$ in green, $\beta_{-1}=10^{-2}$ in red and $\beta_{-1}=10^{-1}$ in magenta).
+We can see that in the $i=-1$ sector the baryon asymmetry is much larger compared to the $i=1$ case, as shown in the right panel of~\fref{fig:Bnorm_widths_timei0i1}, in particular, for smaller reheaton's widths.
 This enhancement of the baryon asymmetry in the exotic sector is due to the sphaleron being active well below the SM electroweak scale for a longer duration.
 Thus in this model, the dark matter can be the lightest baryon of the exotic sectors, dominated by $i=-1$.
 The baryon asymmetry in the $i=-1$ sector is independent of the reheaton decay width because the reheating temperature is well above the sphaleron freeze-out temperature so the sphaleron reaches equilibrium for all the allowed values of $\Gamma_S$.

-We can give an analytic estimate of the behaviour of the baryon symmetry across sectors shown in~\autoref{fig:Bnorm_widths_timei0i1} (a) and~\autoref{fig:Bnorm_widths_timei0i1} (b).
-This can be obtained from~\autoref{eq:baryonEvolution} with the initial conditions $B(t_{I})=L(t_{I})=0$.
-By looking at~\autoref{eq: Beq value} and~\autoref{eq: B and L param}, we can state that to a reasonable approximation $\eta(t)$ is essentially constant over time.
-By assuming a step function for $\Upsilon(t)$, the approximate solution is: